 Disney’s MGM Studios opened in 1989, and in 2008 its name was officially changed to Hollywood Studios (not to be confused with Universal Studios, which is not a Disney Park or owned by Disney).
 Hollywood Studios is currently divided into nine main areas:

 - Animation Courtyard

 - Star Wars: Galaxy’s Edge

-Visit the Hollywood Studios Overview page to learn more about this park.
+See our Guide to Hollywood Studios to learn more about this park.

 Opened in 1998 at around 500 acres, Animal Kingdom is the largest of the all the Disney Parks and features the most unique design of all the theme parks.
 While it is not a traditional zoo, this park does feature numerous animal exhibits alongside rollercoasters and full musical productions.

 Animal Kingdom is currently divided into seven main areas:

 - DinoLand U.S.A.

 - Rafiki’s Planet Watch